top of page

 Search

-The Lake Merced Goutfish continue to bounce back and forth on the future of left-hander Framber Valdez (2/$48) who ranked 8th in scoring in 2023 with 485.0 points as the co-ace of the RDBL Champions.
-Valdez has worked the fifth-most innings of any starting pitcher over the past two seasons trailing only Sandy Alcantara, Gerrit Cole, Logan Webb, and Miles Mikolas.
+Valdez ranked 8th in scoring in 2023 with 485.0 points as the co-ace of the RDBL Champion Goutfish.
+He has worked the fifth-most innings of any starting pitcher over the past two seasons trailing only Sandy Alcantara, Gerrit Cole, Logan Webb, and Miles Mikolas.
 The lefty has returned three consecutive seasons of double digit wins, strong ratios, and a voluminous strikeout total and even threw in a no-hitter this season against Cleveland.
 Valdez was 9-7 with a 3.07 ERA and a 1.07 WHIP after completing that no-hitter on August 1st but was just 3-4 with a 4.29 ERA and a 1.24 WHIP from then on, which does not even include his very disappointing postseason where he allowed 12 earned runs and lost all three of his starts.

 Around the RDBL